-Classes and competitions are scheduled to start in the early afternoon of Friday, February 16th.
+Classes and competitions are scheduled to start Friday evening, February 16th.
 Classes continue through late afternoon on Sunday, February 18th.
 We conclude with a BBQ dinner and dance on Sunday evening.

 It is recommended that travelers plan to arrive by Thursday evening and depart Monday morning.
 You may also arrive Friday morning and depart Sunday evening and still be able to attend all of the available classes.